How to Design a 3-Tier Spatial Storage Architecture

 Verify rule propagation and object class assignment:

-aws s3api head-object --bucket <bucket> --key datasets/2023/ortho_mosaic.tif | jq '.StorageClass'
+--key datasets/2023/ortho_mosaic.tif | jq '.StorageClass'

-Expected Output: "STANDARD" (initially), transitions to "STANDARD_IA" after 30 days, "GLACIER" after 365.
+Expected Output: "STANDARD" (initially), transitioning to "STANDARD_IA" after 30 days and "GLACIER" after 365.

 Phase 2: Spatial Partitioning & Format Pipeline

 Monolithic GeoTIFFs and legacy shapefiles force full-object downloads during partial spatial queries, triggering massive egress penalties.
 Enforce cloud-native spatial partitioning and optimized formats before enabling automated tiering.
+Migrating vector layers to a columnar archive format is handled end to end by the GeoParquet migration workflows pipeline, which this phase assumes as an upstream dependency for any non-raster assets.

 Partitioning & Key Structure

 Shard datasets using H3 or S2 hexagonal grids.
-Store each tile as an independent object with a deterministic key: /{dataset_id}/{year}/{resolution}/{tile_id}.{format} Example: lidar_2023/2023/1m/8a2a1072b5fffff.laz
+Store each tile as an independent object with a deterministic key of the form /{dataset_id}/{year}/{resolution}/{tile_id}.{format}, for example lidar_2023/2023/1m/8a2a1072b5fffff.laz.
+Independent tile objects are what make HTTP range requests and selective restore possible — a single packed archive forfeits both.

 Format Conversion Commands

-Raster → COG:
+Raster → Cloud-Optimized GeoTIFF (COG):

 gdal_translate input.tif output.cog \